Master of Engineering (MEng)

-Chemical Engineering prepares students for a variety of careers in the chemical and process industries.
-These may include traditional areas of environmental control, plastics and polymers, pulp and paper, instrumentation and process control, petrochemicals, petroleum and natural gas processing, and energy conversion and utilization.
-Students may also work in the growing fields of biotechnology, food processing, composite material, corrosion and protective coatings, and microelectronic component manufacturing.
+These encompass, among others, the traditional areas of environmental control, plastics and polymers, pulp and paper, instrumentation and process control, petrochemicals, petroleum and natural gas processing, and energy conversion and utilization, as well as the growing fields of biotechnology, food processing, composite materials, corrosion and protective coatings, and manufacture of microelectronic components.

 Candidates must satisfy the general requirements for admission to the Faculty of Graduate Studies.

 |Address:||Faculty of Engineering, Dalhousie University